 In most big Italian cities and even in small towns, it's fairly easy to get by with English.
 Still, it's worth your time to speak and understand a few basic phrases and greetings.
 A well-placed Italian phrase can help out in a pinch and is respectful to the many locals whose first language isn't English.

-A common greeting you'll hear in Italy is "ciao!"
+A common greeting you will hear in Italy is "ciao!"
 Pronounced like the word "chow," it's an informal way to say both hello and goodbye.
-You may also hear "ciao bella" -- or "bello" if addressing a man.
+You may also hear "ciao bella" -- or "ciao bello" if addressing a man.
 It translates to "hello, beautiful," which is a bit flirtatious, but it's generally meant as a friendly greeting.

 Formal and Informal Introductions

 To introduce yourself in Italian, say "mi chiamo" followed by your name.
 "Chiamo" is generally pronounced "yamo," similar to the Spanish word "llamo."
 If you're not sure how well the person speaks English, you can ask them by querying "pari inglese?"

 Directions and Help

 One of the most useful Italian phrases to know is "dove posso trovare il bagno?" or, "where is the bathroom?"
 For those shopping in Italy, "quanto costa" means "how much does this cost?"

-Other Common Sayings
+Other Common Italian Phrases

 Every language has its unique idioms and phrases that don't quite translate to other languages.
 Italian is no exception.
 Italians will often accuse cheapskates who never pay the bill as "avere le braccine corte," which means "to have short arms."
-The insinuation is that they seemingly aren't able to reach into their wallets to pick up a tab.
+The insinuation is that they seemingly are not able to reach into their wallets to pick up a tab.